Odesii/TTS/TO-DO.md

 - ✅death animation
 - ✅Spawn more enemies randomly.
 	- respawn and fix world collisions
+	- if % under spawn amount destroy .isDead and spawn new

 ### Collision
 - ✅set world bounds so player and NPC can't walk off the map